sortlist/api-documentation/source/includes/_milkyway_api_doc.md

 To be defined...

 <!-- POPULATE ENDPOINT DOC -->
-For example, insert or update a new Entity with skills on a specifict environment with a PUT:
+For example, insert or update a new Entity with skills on a specific environment with a PUT:
 ## **Populate endpoint**